openhab/org.openhab.ui.habmin/README.md

 ![Item Config Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_itemconfig.png)

-HABmin interfaces to OpenHAB through the REST interface.
-In its current state, the openHAB REST interfaces do not support configuration and as such work with HABmin is inevitably closely linked to the definition of these interfaces within the openHAB project.
+_HABmin_ interfaces to OpenHAB through the REST interface.
+In its current state, the openHAB REST interfaces do not support configuration and as such work with _HABmin_ is inevitably closely linked to the definition of these interfaces within the openHAB project.

 ![Sitemap Config Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_sitemap.png)

 In addition to the REST interface, it is imperative to define files that describe the configurable features of OpenHAB.
 These files describe the configuration required for a binding or an item and are used within openHAB and exposed through the REST interface.
-The files are defined in XML format and are not directly accessed by HABmin.
+The files are defined in XML format and are not directly accessed by _HABmin_.

 ![Graph Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_graph.png)

-While HABmin is a supporting project to OpenHAB,  providing access to OpenHAB's features, since the existing REST interface does not support most of the functionality required by HABmin, HABmin may drive this part of openHAB to some extent.
-It is also expected that as functionality is added to OpenHAB,  HABmin will need to have its backend modified to reflect the final interfaces implemented in OpenHAB.
+While HABmin is a supporting project to OpenHAB,  providing access to OpenHAB's features, since the existing REST interface does not support most of the functionality required by _HABmin_, _HABmin_ may drive this part of openHAB to some extent.
+It is also expected that as functionality is added to OpenHAB, _HABmin_ will need to have its backend modified to reflect the final interfaces implemented in OpenHAB.

 ![Binding Config Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_bindingconfig.png)